 While the best-characterized animal model of amphibian immunity is the Xenopus laevis African clawed frog, the immune mechanisms governing frog susceptibility and resistance to pathogens (such as those contributing to their declines) remain largely undefined.

-We are currently exploring the roles of distinct tadpole and adult frog macrophage and granulocyte populations in the susceptibility and immunological resistance of these animals to viral, bacterial and fungal pathogens.
-Our research is presently focused on defining the molecular drivers of those antimicrobial mechanisms that confer cellular resistance against these respective pathogens and the molecular determinants that render distinct immune cell populations more susceptible to distinct pathogens.
+We are exploring the roles of distinct tadpole and frog macrophage and granulocyte populations in the susceptibility and immune resistance of these animals to different types of pathogens.

-The chytrid fungus and amphibian anti-fungal defenses: Infections of amphibians with the Batrachochytrium dendrobatidis (Bd) chytrid fungus has culminated in devastating population declines and even extinction, with the global amphibian declines significantly compounded by this pathogen.
+The Chytrid Fungus & Antifungal Defenses Infections of amphibians with the Batrachochytrium dendrobatidis (Bd) chytrid fungus has culminated in devastating population declines and even extinction, with the global amphibian declines significantly compounded by this pathogen.
 While the host-Bd immune interactions remain poorly understood, this pathogen is now know to possess numerous mechanisms by which it modulates and evades the amphibian immune system.
 Because the amphibian macrophages and granulocytes are the first immune cells to encounter Bd, we are focusing our research on defining the immune outcomes to Bd detection/contact with distinct frog macrophage and granulocyte subsets.
-In particular, we are interested in determining which of these frog immune cell subsets are important to fighting off this invading fungus and which of the subsets fall victim to the immuno-modulatory effects of this pathogen.
+In particular, we are interested in determining which of these frog immune cell subsets contribute to combating and containing Bd and which of the subsets fall victim to the immuno-modulatory effects of this pathogen.